augustojulio-code/augustojulio-code/README.md

     java EE MVC design pattern and UML modeling.<br>

-  * I worked for a large bank with analysis and requirements gathering,<br> planning and management of IT projects and proof of concept solutions.
+  * I worked for a large bank with analysis and requirements gathering,<br> planning and management of IT projects and proof of concept and test of solutions.

   ## Programming languages and tools
   * Java